AdobeDocs/analytics-learn.en/help/integrations/ad-cloud/create-advertising-cloud-alerts-with-adobe-analytics.md

 ---
 title: Create Advertising Cloud Alerts with Adobe Analytics
-description:  How to tap into the power of Adobe Analytics Alerts to monitor your Advertising Cloud paid media campaigns.
+description:  How to tap into the power of Adobe Analytics Alerts to monitor your Advertising paid media campaigns.
-feature: Advertising Cloud Integration
+feature: Advertising Integration
 topics:
 activity: use
 doc-type: feature video